aastorl/SoundMatch/README.md

 ## 🚧 Project Status: Incomplete

-While many features have been implemented, **music playback is not fully operational** due to recent Spotify API restrictions (thanks Spotify btw 😅).
+While many features have been implemented, **music playback is not fully operational** due to recent Spotify API restrictions (thanks Spotify btw).
 Despite this, the project is a strong exercise in architecture, UI design, and problem-solving using current tools and libraries.

 ---